How to market a celebrity in China through personal branding?

 This is the online formula you need to keep in mind.
-You create visibility and increase the positive reputation of a star, on the most effective digital platforms, to engaged communities of Chinese users interested in your niche.
+You create visibility and increase the positive reputation of a star, on the most effective digital platforms, to engage communities of Chinese users interested in your niche.

 Developing the right content: ‘international Stars reflect Luxury’.

 When it comes to content how do you curate and produce the best?
 The first thing to consider is your target market.
 Chinese follow celebrities because of the positive qualities they associate with them.
-As an ‘international star’ there is a strong association with luxury and prestige.
+As an ‘international star,’ there is a strong association with luxury and prestige.

-You can tap into this by featuring the celebrity in luxurious scenario’s and narratives.
-Story telling is very important to brand the celebrity, why did they come to China?
+You can tap into this by featuring the celebrity in luxurious scenarios and narratives.
+Storytelling is very important to brand the celebrity, why did they come to China?
 What is their purpose for being in China?
 What can they offer fans that sets them apart?

-For Chinese keeping ‘face’ is so important, this is the notion of status and reputation.
+For the Chinese keeping ‘face’ is so important, this is the notion of status and reputation.
 The stars they follow are part of their own image, they invest emotionally and it becomes part of their own identity.

 Using social media as a Launchpad for growth

-With the previous point in mind you can see that social media is very important for personal branding.
-The Chinese spend on average an hour per day browsing social networks making this the most active user-base on the planet.
+With the previous point in mind, you can see that social media is very important for personal branding.
+The Chinese spend on average an hour per day browsing social networks making this the most active user base on the planet.

 WeChat.. a celebrity’s best friend